What is a customer health score?

 Configuring Health Scores

-Health scores can be configured using a variety of metrics, from quantitative data about product engagement to subjective information measuring the quality of customer relationships.
+Health scores can be configured using a variety of factors, from product adoption and engagement to the perceived quality of the customer relationship.

 Some common health score factors include: